 For the most part, divorce is a legal question.
 It requires you to divide financial assets and other property, and that is typically simply a question of math.
 Child custody, on the other hand, is so much more than math.
 It is a question of emotions, which makes it much more difficult.

 When determining child custody, you must consider your children’s needs, and what the two of you will be able to provide them as separated individuals.
 It will require you to think about who can make the educational, health-related, and other legal decisions on behalf of the children until they reach adulthood.
 It will also require both parents to come to an agreement for how much time each will spend with the children.
-As you go through this overwhelming process, it helps to have a great San Antonio lawyer who has gone through it before.
+As you go through this overwhelming process, it helps to have a great San Antonio child custody lawyer who has gone through it before.
 Give us a call today.